NjomzaRexhepi/Tower-of-Hanoi/README.md

  It is a GP series, and the sum is 2^n – 1

 T(n)= O( 2^n – 1) , or We can say time complexity is O(2^n) which is exponential.

+So it has exponential time complexity, for single increase in problem size the time required is double the previous one.
+This is computationally very expensive.
+Most of the recursive programs takes exponential time that is why it is very hard to write them iteratively.
 ````
 ### Space Complexity
 ````